zenml-io/zenml/docs/book/how-to/build-pipelines/configuring-a-pipeline-at-runtime.md

 You can learn more about these options [here](../use-configuration-files/README.md).

-However, there is one exception: If you would like to trigger a pipeline from the client or another pipeline, you would need to pass the PipelineRunConfiguration object.
+However, there is one exception: if you would like to trigger a pipeline from the client or another pipeline, you would need to pass the `PipelineRunConfiguration` object.
 Learn more about this [here](../trigger-pipelines/trigger-a-pipeline-from-another.md).

 <table data-view="cards"><thead><tr><th></th><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td>Using config files</td><td></td><td></td><td><a href="../use-configuration-files/README.md">../use-configuration-files/README.md</a></td></tr></tbody></table>